kebby/Capturinha/README.md

 on performance, correctness (eg. frame rate stability) and configurability.
 Mostly made for demoscene productions but you can use it with everything that's on your screen.

+This is not a .kkapture successor.
+At least not yet.
+Mainly it's there to make the lives of demo party organizers - and other people who need a good video of their screen - easier.

 ### Why

 Yes, there are a lot of screen capture tools around, built into Windows and GPU drivers even,